Hormuz Minina

 ph.
 Stan Woodard, J.R.
 Ward

 Promontory is sited on the last remaining portion of Copenhill, west of Freedom Parkway, and was conceived to recognize the historical and personal importance of the location.
-Through the performance, which included a blessing by Buddhist monks of Atlanta’s Drepung Loseling Monastery, Minina intended to make himself part of the earth at that place.
-The grueling exercise saw Minina excavate the cavity where he embedded himself among the roots of the 100 year old oak tree that dominates the geography.
-As an offering to the success of the BeltLine, he occupied that position for the overnight hours, while a beautiful and dramatic video projection interpreted the work as a story of shadow and substance.
+Through the performance, which included a blessing by Buddhist monks of Atlanta’s Drepung Loseling Monastery, Minina intended to make himself part of the earth at that place embedded among the roots of the 100 year old oak tree that dominates the geography.

 Hormuz Minina arrived in the United States 18 years ago from Bombay, India; he employs art to reflect on his immigrant experience, often using technology to this end.
 Minina’s installations have commented on universal and personal themes ranging from war’s effects on children to immigrant identity, among others.
 His artwork has been exhibited at Eyedrum and the Atlanta Contemporary Art Center, both in Atlanta, Georgia and Space One Eleven, Birmingham, Alabama, among other places.
 Minina’s installation War Child, at Atlanta’s Garage Projects was selected as one of Creative Loafing Atlanta’s Top 10 art events of 2005; his 2003 Shedspace installation, Cultural Divide, was a Critics’ Pick for the Best of Atlanta awards.